squaresLab/GenProgScripts/README.md

 - 2: deprecated
 - 3: optimize only for invariant diversity
 - 4: use NSGA-II: optimize for test cases and invariant diversity.

-To use NSGA-II multiobjective search w/ invariant analysis: set the 17th parameter to the value 4.